 Blackmore.
 This guy greets you smarmily, before fighting you with his own gigantic shadow.
-And this shadow is shaped like a WOLF.
+And this shadow is shaped like a wolf.
 Blackmore controlls the wolf-shadow by dancing and likes to use this big black laser move on you.
-By now you have Nitesco, a very effect glyph that also manifests as a laser.
+By now you have Nitesco, a very effective glyph that also manifests as a laser.
 Mega-awesome laser fight ensues.

 The fight with Rusalka is awesome, especially considering the huge waves she uses to attack.

 The fight with Brauner.
 Mostly for his overly dramaticattack-calling.
 "A painting of the SOUL!"
 "THIS is ART!"
 "I'll make YOU my masterpiece!"
 And so on...

 Fighting the Whip's Memory, aka the essence of Richter Belmont inside of the Vampire Killer.
 Little breathing room.
 Jonathan only.
 The boss can and will hand your ass, but it's a wildly satisfying battle from start to finish.
 And just imagine if it was the real Richter, who was widely touted as the greatest of the Belmonts.The music(a remix of "Divine Bloodlines", which is more or less Richter's theme) only plays up the intensity of the fight.